-Now that we live apart, I still find myself reaching for pasta when dinner time comes around.
-There’s so many ways to cook with it, the possibilities are endless.
+Now that we live apart, I still find myself reaching for pasta when dinnertime comes around.
+There are so many ways to cook with it, the possibilities are endless.
 Clearly, that boy got me hooked.

 Sunset sets the bar high in the world of produce.
 They grow their tomatoes in organic coconut husks and rockwool.
 Sunset strictly uses recycled water, and they are totally pesticide-free.
 And their packaging is made from corn and recycled soda bottles.